-- 2.75 cups plain flour, all purpose flour or maida you may add 2 to 3 tablespoons more if the dough is very very sticky.
+- 2.75 cups Plain flour you may add 2 to 3 tablespoons more if the dough is very very sticky.
 More flour for dusting

 - 1.25 teaspoons instant dry yeast I added less yeast as it is very warm here, you may add 1.5 teaspoons depending on weather.

 - 1 teaspoon sugar

 - 1 teaspoon salt